 The age range recommended by the manufacturer for each toy is essential both for the buyer’s information and to comply with the regulations regarding warnings for use.
 Include product warnings of ‘not recommended for children under 3 years of age’ on all non-preschool products.

 These aspects are very important for reassuring buyers that they won’t have to wait weeks and that their order will arrive in time for a birthday or Christmas.

 Returns are also important for buyers who may find that the child already has that toy, or the toy is not suitable for the child’s age.

-It’s advisable that you should clarify whether or not the item as sold is accompanied by batteries (and of which type), additional accessories, complements (such as video games in a console pack); and whether colour variations may occur in the product from that shown.
+It’s advisable to clarify whether or not the item comes with batteries (and of which type), additional accessories, complements (such as video games in a console pack); and whether colour variations may occur in the product.

 Mandatory warnings include: to indicate the danger of suffocation or choking by small pieces, whether being supervised or accompanied by an adult is recommended, whether the toy is intended for interior or exterior use, or if use of protective equipment is necessary (such as goggles for foam-rubber dart guns, or a helmet for bicycles...).